GOCDB/gocdb/CONTRIBUTING.md

    [interactive rebase](https://help.github.com/articles/about-git-rebase/)
    feature to tidy up your commits before making them public.

-5. Locally merge (or rebase) the upstream development branch into your topic branch:
+5. Locally merge (or rebase) the upstream development branch into your current topic branch (ie you have checked out the topic branch in step 3):

    ```bash
    git pull [--rebase] upstream dev